First Gen deal hit by ‘poison pill’ claim

-First Gen Corporation’s recent P62-billion hydropower deal allegedly contains a “poison pill” that would penalize the Lopez Group by P16 billion should Federico “Piki” Lopez or his associates be removed from the company, according to a statement from majority shareholders of Lopez Inc.
+First Gen Corporation’s recent P62-billion hydropower deal allegedly contains a “poison pill” that would penalize the Lopez Group by P16 billion if Federico “Piki” Lopez or his associates are removed from the company, according to a statement from majority shareholders of Lopez Inc.

 In a Monday, 13 April statement, the majority said details of the alleged P16-billion provision were not disclosed to other shareholders or to the local bourse.